the Northern Utah WebSDR server(s)

 receive antenna at this site is a TCI Model 530 omnidirectional Log

-This covers mostly higher HF bands - those that are active mostly
+covers the higher amateur HF bands - those that are active mostly

-during the day and/or when solar terrestrial conditions permit.
+during the day and/or when solar terrestrial conditions permit such as

 This server covers the bottom quarter (1 MHz) of the 6 meter band